How often are the sessions?

 The sessions are 1 hour in length.
 The first session is usually a little longer although there is no extra charge for the longer time.
 A slightly longer time is needed in the first session as a thorough assessment of your situation is necessary so I am in a position to help you in the best possible way.
 I will ask you about what understanding you have of the problems in the relationship and the impact it is having on your daily life.
 You will receive feedback at the end of the first session regarding the nature of the problems you are experiencing with some suggestions as to how to move forward.
 You will have an opportunity to ask questions and express what you hope to gain from the counselling experience.

 How many sessions will we/I need?

-I work with couples for between 8-20 sessions with the average amount of sessions being around 8-10, although some clients have found between 4-5 sessions to be sufficient.
+I work with couples for between 3-20 sessions with the average amount of sessions being anywhere from 3-10, although some clients have found between 4-5 sessions to be sufficient.
 It all depends upon your personal needs, the longevity of the relationship, the severity of the problems and the degree of commitment of the clients.
 You should start to experience changes in your relationship from around session 2/3 although further exploration is usually needed to ensure those changes are long lasting.

-With individuals the therapy can be anywhere from 4-5 sessions to upwards of a year depending upon the needs of the individual.
+With individuals the therapy can be anywhere from 4-5 sessions to years depending upon the needs of the individual.
 At regular intervals you will be asked for your reflections and experience of the counselling to ensure you are gaining the best possible support and outcomes for yourself and your relationship.
 I try to give clients an approximation of how many sessions they may need in the early stages of the work.